SamHulme1/Art-By-Jamie/README.md

 The site was tested using Lighthouse, After the initial results I improved the site in the following ways:
 - Changed pseudo highlight from white to pink to improve contrast
-- Compressed missed images for better performance.
+- Compressed missed images for better performance
-- Removed the height of breakout images to correct the aspect ratio issue.
+- Removed the height of breakout images to correct the aspect ratio issue
-- Changed h6 in the footer to h3s.
+- Changed h6 in the footer to h3s
-- Added meta description to head for better SEO.
+- Added meta description to head for better SEO

 The finals results for the site are as follows: